ShanksCS/Swiss-Cheese-Cloud-Storage-Solution/README.md

 5. Login to the machine using the following credentials
    - Username: root
-   - Passowrd: tiaspbiqe2r
+   - Password: tiaspbiqe2r

 7. Wait for the Kali Machine to load then begin testing vulnerabilities using the Kali Linux tools.

 ## Requirements
 - Docker installed on the host machine
 - 8 GB RAM minimum (16 GB recommended)
-- CPU virtualization support (VT-x / AMD-V enabled in BIOS)
+- CPU virtualisation support (VT-x / AMD-V enabled in BIOS)

 ## Credits
 Created by Charlie Shanks as part of a cybersecurity training project.